 The patient will be brought to the recovery area after the procedure.
 Their recovery will depend on the type of anaesthetic they have been given.
 The patient will be carefully observed.
 They will be transported to their hospital room once their respiration, pulse, and blood pressure are all stabilized and they are awake.
 If this was an outpatient procedure, they might be sent home.

 To know more about laparoscopy, you can visit Apollo Hospitals in Kondapur.

 After a laparoscopy to diagnose a disease, you can likely return to your regular activities in 5 days.

 You can moderately ascend stairs.
 As much as tolerated walking.
 For six weeks, this is the only sport or exercise permitted.

 Cysts, adhesions, fibroids, and endometriosis are among the issues that can be found via a laparoscopy.

 Traditional laparoscopic abdominal surgery is performed while the patient is unconscious.
-When general anaesthesia is not recommended, spinal anaesthesia is typically preferred.
+When general anesthesia is not recommended, spinal anesthesia is typically preferred.

 The laparoscopy may last for 30-60 minutes depending on the issue.